Notes on the Geography of The West Bank: Solomon's Pools

 Here's another view: look at the bright trench in the foreground.

-An easy case, because it's more recent.
+An easy case.
 All these pictures are of channels that once brought water to or carried it onward from Solomon's Pools.
 They are of Roman vintage, despite the Biblical name.

 Late in the 19th century, the Turks modernized the system by replacing some of the open canals with clay pipe.
 Some of that pipe survives, such as this section north of Bethlehem.
 One might walk atop it for hundreds of yards without realizing what you were walking on, even though the nearly level grade is a giveaway.
 One such path forms Qana Road, approaching Bethlehem from the south.
 The road's name is a second hint, for it is cognate with "canal."